theodore-zd/simple_godot_tileset_generator/README.md

 ```

 ```
-You'll find the exported tileset in you user:// dir
+You'll find the exported tileset in your user:// dir
 ```
 | OS | PATH |
 | ------ | ------ |
 | **Windows:** | %APPDATA%\Godot\
 | **macOS:** | ~/Library/Application Support/Godot/
 | **Linux:** | ~/.local/share/godot/

 [GODOT DOCS][PlGd]

-if you want you can use the tilemap node in the project to test you're new tileset or simply drag and drop it int your own project
+if you want you can use the tilemap node in the project to test you're new tileset or simply drag and drop it into your own project

+-

    [PlGd]: <https://docs.godotengine.org/en/3.4/tutorials/io/data_paths.html>